Browse the Clippings.me directory of journalism journalists below. We found 237 journalism journalists listed.

 United States of America

-Ohio grown.
-Writer, content creator, certified health coach, avid runner, pilates enthusiast, traveler, and plant nerd.
+Writer, content creator, certified health coach, avid runner, traveler, and plant lover.

 Peabody-award winning investigative reporter.
 Food/wine/travel blogger and long-time science, technology and health care journalist.
 Former chief communications officer at Columbia University Irving Medical Center in New York, NY; communications director and lecturer at UCSF School of Medicine; health and technology reporter for USA Today; science editor at UPI.
 Communications adviser to government and non-profit organizations.
 Author of The Communications Golden Hour: The Essential Guide to Public Information When Every Minute Counts, acclaimed handbook for police/fire/municipal communicators.